courtSmith77/courtSmith77.github.io/_projects/06-WinterProject.md

 <br>

 ##### Creating Classification Dataset
 To train the YOLO classifier, I utilized the previously trained arrow detection model in conjunction with traditional computer vision techniques.
 First the original image was inputted into the detection model.
-Subsequently, the resulting detection box was used to execute the OpenCV functions getPerspectiveTransform and warpPerspective to isolate and extract the potion of the original image contained within the detection box.
+Subsequently, the resulting detection box was used to execute the OpenCV functions `getPerspectiveTransform` and `warpPerspective` to isolate and extract the portion of the original image contained within the detection box.
 These extracted images were then annotated and saved for training purposes.
 <br>

 ##### Arrow Classification